SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: SHARP's Architecture

 \subsection{Pipeline Efficiency}

-LSTM computation consists of several data dependencies, which makes it a lot challenging to design an efficient pipeline to overlap the independent and the sequential parts.
+RNN computation consists of several data dependencies, which makes it a lot challenging to design an efficient pipeline to overlap the independent and the sequential parts.
 We employ \textit{Unfolded} scheduler (Section~\ref{s:lstm_analysis}) on top of our pipeline design in order to improve performance under different resource configurations.
-As the MVM operations include an important share of LSTM processing, the main focus of previous proposals is to provide more parallelism by increasing MAC resources and reduce LSTM latency.
-However, we observe that for several applications LSTM computation can cause a lot of stalls due to its serialization, which limits parallelization.
-LSTM models with small dimensions that process long sequences are the most tangible examples that require dealing with lots of dependencies besides the parallel task of MVMs.
+As the MVM operations include an important share of RNN processing, the main focus of previous proposals is to provide more parallelism by increasing MAC resources and reduce RNN latency.
+However, we observe that for several applications RNN computation can cause a lot of stalls due to its serialization, which limits parallelization.
+For instance, LSTM models with small dimensions that process long sequences are the most tangible examples that require dealing with lots of dependencies besides the parallel task of MVMs.
 Thus, we cannot achieve a reasonable performance improvement by only providing high amount of parallelism.

 In order to achieve the best throughput, all the pipeline stages should be kept fully utilized.
 This means that the different components must have similar latency in order for the pipeline to flow without any stalling.
 Otherwise, it happens that one stage operates faster or slower than others, causing stalls or idleness.
 This results in under-utilization because of uneven distribution of the amount of work and the number of resources between different stages.
-In our design, we divide the workload of LSTM based on their types of operation, whether they are dependent or independent, and then explore various number of resources for each part.
-Our experiments show that there is a high correlation between the scheduling scheme and the way pipeline resources are allocated to each part of LSTM computation.
-Furthermore, there is not just one best resource mapping (tiling dimension) to evaluate all the LSTM models, since each model has different requirements based on the ratio between parallel and serial tasks.
-Therefore, by adding some level of reconfigurability at the \textit{Compute Unit} and \textit{Add Reduce} components, we increase our design's adaptability by tailoring the best configuration for each model.
+In our design, we divide the workload of RNN based on their types of operation, whether they are dependent or independent, and then explore various number of resources for each part.
+Our experiments show that there is a high correlation between the scheduling scheme and the way pipeline resources are allocated to each part of RNN computation.
+Furthermore, there is not just one best resource mapping (tiling dimension) to evaluate all the RNN models, since each model has different requirements based on the ratio between parallel and serial tasks.
+Therefore, by adding some level of reconfigurability at the \textit{Compute Unit} and \textit{R-Add-Reduce} components, we increase our design's adaptability by tailoring the best configuration for each model.
 We elaborate on the reconfigurability technique in Section~\ref{s:lstm_reconnfigurability}.